Sugar And Metabolic Health: Understanding Risk Factors

 The 2020-2025 Dietary Guidelines for Americans suggest that anyone over the age of two should limit their added sugar intake to 10% of their total caloric intake.

-For example, if an adult ate approximately 2000 calories per day, and one teaspoon of sugar provides approximately 20 calories, your added sugar intake should be 10 teaspoons or less per day.
+For example, if an adult eats approximately 2000 calories per day and one teaspoon of sugar provides approximately 20 calories, their added sugar intake should be ten teaspoons or less daily.

 The best way to make sure your added sugar content is under control is to start reading food labels.

-Always check the serving size first to ensure the portion of food you eat lines up with the designated serving size.
+Always check the serving size first to ensure the food portions you eat align with the designated serving size.
 You may need to make some adjustments based on the serving size compared to how much you eat.

 Read through the ingredients for commonly added sugars: white sugar, brown sugar, maple syrup, honey, molasses, glucose syrup, and high fructose corn syrup.

-If you see the sugar content surpassing 20% DV, you will likely exceed the recommended daily sugar intake (assuming you are eating other foods with sugar that day, too).
-Try to find an alternative option that has lower sugar content.
-If you can’t find anything that fits your requirements, consider if it’s possible to make the product at home from scratch.
+If the sugar content surpasses 20% DV, you will likely exceed the recommended daily sugar intake (assuming you are eating other foods with sugar that day, too).
+Try to find an alternative option with a lower sugar content.
+If you can’t find anything that fits your requirements, consider making the product at home from scratch.

 grilled mangoes, peaches, avocados, and pineapple

 There are safe and nutritious ways to include sugar in your diet, and it starts with fresh fruits!
-The CDC recommends adults consume 1.5-2 cups equivalent of fruits per day, which is approximately 4-5 servings, depending on the size of the fruit.
+Fruits taste delicious, plus they are high in other important nutrients like antioxidants.
+The Dietary Guidelines for Americans recommends adults consume 1.5 to 2.5 cups of fruit each day, depending on calorie needs.

 Try grilling or baking your fruit to increase the “wow” factor.
 Include spices and garnishes to further elevate your fruit and take it up a notch.
 Popular options include: